Definitive Healthcare (NASDAQ:DH) Releases Q4 2021 Earnings Guidance

 Definitive Healthcare (NASDAQ:DH) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $0.040-$0.050 for the period, compared to the Thomson Reuters consensus estimate of $0.040.
 The company issued revenue guidance of $44 million-$45 million, compared to the consensus revenue estimate of $43.66 million.Definitive Healthcare also updated its FY 2021 guidance to $0.080-$0.090 EPS.

 An institutional investor recently bought a new position in Definitive Healthcare stock.
-Morgan Stanley acquired a new stake in shares of Definitive Healthcare Corp (NASDAQ:DH) during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The fund acquired 3,320 shares of the company’s stock, valued at approximately $142,000.
+Royal Bank of Canada purchased a new stake in shares of Definitive Healthcare Corp (NASDAQ:DH) in the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The firm purchased 15,310 shares of the company’s stock, valued at approximately $656,000.

 Definitive Healthcare Company Profile